Cognigy/Documentation/docs/en/docs/_includes/ai/providers/genesys/configure-credentials.md

 2. Go to **Admin > Integrations > OAuth**.
 3. Click **+ Add Client**.
 4. On the **Client Details** tab, provide a unique name in the **App Name** field.
 5. On the **Roles** tab, activate the corresponding role for the client.
+The role must contain at least a minimum scope of the following permissions:
+    - `messaging:integration:view`
+    - `conversations:message:receive`
+    - `conversations:message:create`
+    - `conversation:webmessaging:view`
+    - `conversation:message:view`
+    - `analytics:conversationDetail:view`
 6. Return to the **Client Details** tab and select **Client Credentials** in the **Grand Types** list.
 7. Click **Save**.
 8. Copy the Client ID and Client Secret and save them for future use.